-If you set the mode dial to P, you can change the settings in the t tab (p.
+If you set the mode dial to P, you can change the settings in the D tab (p.
 46).

-Before attempting to shoot using a function explained in this chapter in modes other than ${\bf P}$ mode, check if the function is available in those modes (pp. 122 - 123).
+Before attempting to shoot using a function explained in this chapter in modes other than \mathbf{P} mode, check if the function is available in those modes (pp. 122 - 123).